How to get Medicare and Health Insurance to Help Pay for Eyelid Surgery

 (iv) post-traumatic scarring;

-(v) the restoration of symmetry of contralateral upper eyelid in respect of one of the conditions mentioned in subparagraphs (i) to (iv); and
+(v) the restoration of symmetry of the contralateral upper eyelid in respect of one of the conditions mentioned in subparagraphs (i) to (iv); and

 Medicare Item Number 45620